markus-gerber/vnv-heap/Readme.md

         let heap = LinkedListAllocatorModule::new();

-        // initiate the heap and specify all modules let heap: vNVHeap<
+        // initiate the heap and specify all modules let heap: vNV-Heap<
             LinkedListAllocatorModule,
             NonResidentBuddyAllocatorModule<16>,
             DefaultObjectManagementModule,
             FilePersistentStorageModule
-        > = vNVHeap::new(
+        > = vNV-Heap::new(
             &mut buffer,
             storage,
             heap,
             config,
             // persist finished handler
             |_, _| {
-                // called once state is fully persisted
+                // called once vNV-Heap's state is fully persisted

-                // system call shares this fact with the OS persist_finished();
+                // now call the OS to persist its state
-            }
+                // this call returns once power is available again and the
+                // OS restored its state
+                persist_finished();

+                // after returning from this handler, the vNV-Heap will restore its state }
         ).unwrap();